minvws/nl-kat-coordination/docs/source/developer_documentation/boefjes.md

 - A running RabbitMQ service
 - A running Bytes API service
-- A copy of `./.env-dist` in `./env` containing the environment variables explained below
+- A `./env` containing the environment variables explained below
 - Everything in `requirements.txt` installed

 Optionally, you could have an instance of the octopoes api listening on a port that receives the normalized data from